RFA0608/QQS3C/README.md

 **Code explanation and technical interpretation can be found at the link [QQS3C-obsidian](https://publish.obsidian.md/qqs3c)**

 ### Python version controller
-You can check the "ctrl_*.py" controller file, which is written in Python, in the "interface/controller/py" folder of the code.
+You can check the "ctrl_*.py" controller file, which is written in Python, ll_state_feedbin the "interface/controller/py" folder of the code.
-They are implemented in five technically different forms.
+They are implemented in five technically different forms, which are named by state_filter, full_state_feedback, observer_form, arx_model, integer_matrix, respectively.
-Both "model.py" and "model_enc.py" are files that implement objects for controller and encrypted control.
+In each folder, both "model.py" and "model_enc.py" are files that implement objects for controller and encrypted control.

-1. Using d/dt filter:
+1. **state_filter**:Using d/dt filter:
    * ctrl_sf.py

       ↳ Using d/dt filter from Quanser Qube Servo 3.
 This code is not available.
-2. Using observer for full state feedback:
+2. **full_state_feedback**:Using observer for full state feedback:
    * ctrl_fs.py

      ↳ "ctrl_fs.py" is an observer-based design, but it is a code in which the observer runs in the plant and the controller operates in full state.